-A Chair and Co-Chair of the BOS shall be elected at the last scheduled BOS meeting of the calendar year, and each shall serve a term of one (1) year beginning on January 1st of the next calendar year.
+A Chair and Co-Chair of the BOS shall be elected during the first scheduled BOS meeting of the calendar year, and each shall serve a term of one (1) year.
 The Chair shall preside at all meetings of the BOS, shall see that orders and resolutions of the BOS are carried out, shall represent the BOS, and have primary responsibility for carrying out the functions of the BOS.
 The Co-Chair shall have the authority to perform all of the duties of the Chair when the latter is unavailable or unable to perform them and shall perform other tasks as delegated by the Chair.
 A Corporation staff person appointed by the managing director will serve as Secretary for the BOS, who shall keep an accurate record of the proceedings of all meetings of the BOS.